torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 RETURN VALUE
 ^^^^^^^^^^^^

 See parport_register_device.
-If no device is associated with devnum, NULL is returned.
+If yes device is associated with devnum, NULL is returned.

 SEE ALSO